Translucency Scanning – Assessing the Likelihood of Down’s Syndrome

 You may also opt for a combined nuchal translucency scan which includes a blood test to increase the sensitivity of the results, as recommended by the Fetal Anomaly Screening Program (FASP).

 Contact First View Imaging in Hampshire to arrange a nuchal translucency scan.
 The cost is £100 (11-14 weeks & 1 day) for a nuchal translucency scan and £170 for a combined nuchal translucency scan (with blood test).
-All pregnancy scans include thermal images and a USB drive in PC format at no extra cost (short moving clips included).
+Scans include digital images sent via Tricefy.
+Tricefy is our secure image sharing tool which enables patients to access scanned images and moving clips anywhere and share them with friends and family instantly.